 The attorney for Manville added that due to wartime regulations, Manville was ordered to produce many asbestos-containing products for the Navy to be used in the repair and production of ships during WWII.
 The company claims it was unaware of the high asbestos levels in naval shipyards.

-At the time these allegations were being made, Manville was about to sue the US government for $1 million to recover compensation that it had to pay to settle many asbestos lawsuits.
+At the time these allegations were being made, Manville was about to sue the US government for $1 million to recover mesothelioma financial compensation that it had to pay to settle many asbestos mesothelioma lawsuits.
 Manville faced 20,000 lawsuits from people demanding $40 billion in damages.

 Navy Veterans File Lawsuits Against Asbestos Manufacturers